phamquocbuu/dynamic-dns-client-php/README.md

 ### Setup

-1. Add your domain to Digital Ocean droplet.
+1. Add your domain to Digital Ocean in `Networking` Section.
-2. Remove any existing record in your domain.
+2. Go to your domain provider, open control panel and remove any existing record.
 Add 3 NS records as below:

  - ns1.digitalocean.com.
  - ns2.digitalocean.com.